 Other Parts of China

 Apple, Starbucks, and Ikea have temporarily closed their stores in China.
-Shopping malls, restaurants, and public places were basically empty, just like in the reset of the world.
+Shopping malls, restaurants, and public places were basically empty, just like in the rest of the world.
 International airlines, including American, Delta, United, Lufthansa, and British Airways, temporarily suspended flights to mainland China.

 Besides, China is an important supplier for the global motor industry and the electronics sector.
 Some factories have temporarily stopped their production, which lead to international bottlenecks.